ASN1VE 1.6.x Help

 • Display All Types: This option will display all of the types for each module.

 The Create Message button will be enabled after selecting the PDU type.
-On pressing the this button, ASN1VE will create a new message using the selected PDU type with all data values set to empty (zero).
+On pressing this button, ASN1VE will create a new message using the selected PDU type with all data values set to empty (zero).
 The message view will be switched to element view.
 The user can then begin normal editing on the message to populate the fields with data.

 top

-Opening a Binary Message
+Opening a Binary, Hex Text, or Base64 Message

-To select a pre-existing BER/DER binary message file for viewing, use the File/Open Message command.
+To select a pre-existing BER/DER message file for viewing, use the File/Open Message command.
 From the menu bar, select the File option.
 A submenu will be displayed as follows:

-Select the Open Message option to open a message file.
+Image of the file tab selected and the cursor resting on open message Select the Open Message option to open a message file.
 (Note: the command line shortcut Ctl+O can also be used).

 top

-Assigning an ASN.1 file to Message
+Assigning an ASN.1 file to a Message

 To decode a message using an ASN.1 schema, use the ASN.1/Assign ASN.1 command.
 From the menu bar, select the ASN.1 option.
 A submenu will be displayed as follows: